 A conference about the first year of activity of ELA was expected to take place in the second half of 2020, taking stock of the achievements and to communicate about ELA to a wider public.
 Because of the COVID-19 pandemic, this conference could not take place and has been rescheduled to 2021 with the agreement of the MB.
 A provider has been hired and a location preliminary identified.

-Activities Method Results Communication and dissemination plan Service contract > Finalised and approved by ELA's Management Board in December 2020.
-Conference on ELA Service contract ▷ ELA conference is on hold because of the COVID-19 pandemic.
+Activities Method Results Communication and dissemination plan Service contract Conference on ELA Service contract ▷ ELA conference is on hold because of the COVID-19 pandemic.
 It is indicatively rescheduled for 2021.